f0nzie/machine-learning-rsuite/work/tips.md

 to prevent collision of chunk labels.

 6. Simplify the file `_output.yml` to generate one type of output.
-By default, it creates html, pdf and ebook one after the other.
+By default, it creates `html`, `pdf` and `ebook`, one after the other.
 I selected only to generate a `html` book.
 7. Do not use notebooks as symbolic links.
 It will confuse `rmarkdown` or `bookdown`.
-It is better to make a dry run of the standalone notebooks in another folder, such as `RMD`, and then move the notebook to `book` after it passed the tests.
+It is better to make a dry run of the standalone notebooks in another folder, such as `RMD`, and then move the notebook to the `book` folder after it passed all the tests.
-8.
+8. To reduce the time of bookdown compilation, only include the notebooks that require testing using the parameter `rmd_files`.
+When the book is in the final status you can enable all of the notebooks for compilation.